openvinotoolkit/openvino/docs/notebooks/hugging-face-hub-with-output.rst

       --disable-convert-tokenizer
                             Do not add converted tokenizer and detokenizer OpenVINO models.
-      --fp16                Compress weights to fp16
-      --int8                Compress weights to int8
-      --convert-tokenizer   [Deprecated] Add converted tokenizer and detokenizer with OpenVINO Tokenizers.

 The command line export for model from example above with FP16 weights